Student Council Association Plans Service Projects for Community

 “Our organization stresses the importance of teaching service,” Johnson said.
 “Part of our mission is to help Student Council leaders learn the value of doing good deeds for their schools and communities.
 True leadership is serving your fellow man.”

 An additional service project planned during the camp is the Special Olympics Duck Race, scheduled for 4:30 p.m.
-Wednesday, June 10.
-The MASC state-wide charity is Special Olympics, so campers are encouraged to adopt a rubber duck for $1.
+Wednesday, June 9.
+The MASC state-wide charity is Special Olympics, and campers are encouraged to adopt a rubber duck for $1.
 The ducks are then “raced” across WWU’s Senior Lake with the help of the Fulton Fire Department.

 All proceeds from the race are contributed to Special Olympics.
 Last year the race raised more than $3,000.
 Members of the Fulton community can adopt a duck by visiting the workshop headquarters inside the McNutt Campus Center before 2 p.m. the day of the race.